0xPolygonID/docs/docs/verifier/query-builder.md

 This tool enables verifiers to establish specific rules for identity verification, catering to a range of criteria from organizational membership to age requirements.
 Polygon ID enhances this process, offering a secure and streamlined way for users to authenticate their identity based on these criteria.

 With its standardized interface, the Query Builder ensures uniformity, consistency, and minimizes errors in query creation across various users and organizations.
-It also presents a more intuitive alternative to the [ZK Query Language](./verification-library/zk-query-language.md), making query creation accessible even for those without in-depth technical knowledge.
+It also presents a more intuitive alternative to manually writing queries on the [ZK Query Language](./verification-library/zk-query-language.md), making query creation accessible even for those without in-depth technical knowledge.

 <div align="center">
 <img src={useBaseUrl("/img/query-builder.png")} align="center" width="600"/>